|

 4.00 EXHAUST

-4.01 Cast iron exhaust manifolds are mandatory and
+4.01 Cast iron exhaust manifolds and factory installed tubular

-manifold paint or coatings are OK.
-Casting date codes are not looked at
+paint or coatings are OK.
+Casting date codes are not looked at and are not

-and are not part of the tech process.
-Headers are allowed for a first time
+part of the tech process.
+Headers are allowed for a first time racer.
+One

-racer.
-One time only.
-Once the racer decides to be part of the series a
+time only.
+Once the racer decides to be part of the series a game plan must

-game plan must be set by the Racer to be in compliance to respected set
+be set by the Racer to be in compliance to respected set rules

 4.02 Even if equipped from the factory with cut-outs,